-No None Not applicable Assessment benchmarks - water quality Applicable to Development SPP requirement Comment No None Not applicable Assessment be enchmarks - natural hazards, risk and resi lience Applicable to Development SPP Requirement Comment Yes Bushfire, flood, landslide, storm tide inundation, and erosion prone areas outside the coastal management district: (1) Development other than that assessed against (1) above, avoids natural hazard areas, or where it is not possible to avoid the natural hazard area, development mitigates the risks to people and property to an acceptable or tolerable level.
+No None Not applicable Assessment benchmarks - water quality Applicable to Development SPP requirement Comment No None Not applicable Assessment be enchmarks - natural hazards, risk and resi lience Applicable to Development SPP Requirement Comment Yes Bushfire, flood, landslide, storm tide inundation, and erosion prone areas outside the coastal management district: (1) Development other than that assessed against (1) above, avoids natural hazard areas, or where it is not possible to avoid the natural hazard areas, development mitigates the risks to people and property to an acceptable or tolerable level.
 All natural hazard areas: (2) Development supports and does not hinder disaster management response or recovery capacity and capabilities.
 (3) Development directly, indirectly and cumulatively avoids an increase in the severity of the natural hazard and the potential for damage on the site or to other properties.
-(4) Risks to public safety and the environment from the location of hazardous materials and the release of these materials as a result of a natural hazard are avoided.
+(4) Risks to public safety and the release of these materials as a result of a natural hazard are avoided.
 (5) The natural processes and the protective function of landforms and the vegetation that can mitigate risks associated with the natural hazard are maintained or enhanced.
 An assessment of the proposed development has been undertaken against the applicable SPP requirements and the proposal has been determined to comply.
-Assessment benchmarks - strategic airports and aviation facilities Applicable to Development SPP Requirement Comment No None Not applicable
+Assessment be Applicable to Prochmarks - strategic airports and aviation n facilities Comment Development No None Not applicable